 So I would take on the role of my account executive and the AE would take on my role.
 At the end of the day, the entire sales team would meet and share our experiences.

-It was a great exercise because it really helped me understand my colleague’s challenges and realize the impact of my activities on them.
+It was a great exercise because it really helped me understand my colleague’s challenges and realize the impact of my business development activities on them.

 Organize something similar so your team can develop a deeper understanding of what’s needed to be successful.